An Exercise in Balance: The Pilates Phenomenon

-Over the past 15 years, much of the developed world has experienced the explosion in demand for Pilates.
+Over the last 20 years, Pilates has experienced the explosion on a global level.
 Pilates is a method of exercise and physical movement designed to stretch, strengthen, and balance the body.
 With systematic practice of specific exercises coupled with focused breathing patterns, Pilates has proven itself invaluable not only as a fitness endeavor, but also as an important adjunct to professional sports training and physical rehabilitation of all kinds.

-Widely embraced by the professional dance community during much of the 20th century, the exercises -- "elephant," "swan", the language -- "pull navel to spine, and breeaaaathe," and the look -- bright-eyed, refreshed, buoyant-without-necessarily-sweating, are now commonly found in fitness classes, physical therapy offices, corporate retreats, luxury spas and wellness centers in the 21st century.
+Widely embraced by the professional dance community during much of the 20th century, exercises like "elephant," and "swan", the terms like "pull navel to spine, and breathe," and the look: bright-eyed, refreshed, buoyant-without-necessarily-sweating, are now commonly found in fitness classes, physical therapy offices, corporate retreats, luxury spas and wellness centers.
 With the aging of our population and the increasing trend toward mindful, moderate health practices, Pilates is increasingly found with a wait list at the YMCA, and in your local public schools--shaping the fitness ideals of our next generation.